portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-4027 Canceling a service drive replace operation fails with the message "Replace cancel failed - Not in progress".
 However, if you try to exit maintenance mode, the status message indicates that a maintenance operation is in progress.
 Workaround: Wait for the drive replace operation to finish.
 The replace operation might be in a state where it can't be canceled.
 Cancel operations are performed when possible.
 * PWX-4039 When running Ubuntu on Azure, an XFS volume format fails.
 Do not use XFS volumes when running Ubuntu on Azure.
 * PWX-4043 When a Portworx POD gets deleted in Kubernetes, no alerts are generated to indicate the POD deletion via kubectl.
 * PWX-4050 For a Portworx cluster that's about 100 nodes or greater: If the entire cluster goes down with all the nodes off line, as nodes come on line a few nodes get restarted because they are marked offline.
-After a while, the entire cluster becomes operational.
+A short while after, the system converges and the entire cluster becomes operational.
+No user intervention required.

 ## 1.2.10.2 Release notes